Six Nations 2025 Preview

 Ireland’s form in the Autumn internationals wasn’t great with two narrow unconvincing 22-19 wins against Argentina and Australia and a significant 10 point loss to the All Blacks.
 A big 52-17 win against Fiji was the highlight of our campaign achieved with a few relative newcomers like Sam Prendergast, Jamie Osborne, Gus McCarthy, Cormac Izuchukwu, and Tom Clarkson.

 The Irish provinces have also struggled in the Champions Cup.
 Leinster struggled against a La Rochelle team missing five of their starting players and who lost both their first choice props in the first half.
-Their defence has improved, and Prendergast looks a much better 10 than Ross Byrne, but they are still having problems in attack, at Line-out and scrum.
+Their defence has improved, and Prendergast looks a much better 10 than Ross Byrne, but they are still having problems in attack, at line-out and scrum.
 They lost both territory and possession by a 60-40 margin and had very few line-breaks.
 Ultimately, they were within the width of a post and a blocked drop goal attempt of a defeat.
 The standard of the match was very high, however, and will have been good preparation for the weeks ahead.

 Munster managed to grind out a result against a very average Saracens side with an error strewn display.
 On the plus side their line-out and scrum performed well, they were dogged in defence, and they kept plugging away for the full 80 minutes, improving all the time.
 Nevertheless, it is difficult to see anyone other than Tadhg Beirne forcing their way into the Irish team, with the possible exceptions of Calvin Nash and Jack Crowley.
-Conor Murray and Peter O’Mahony are on borrowed time and there doesn’t seem to be a lot of test class talent coming through bar perhaps Thomas Ahearn, Edwin Edogbo, and Brian Gleeson.
+Conor Murray and Peter O’Mahony are on borrowed time and there doesn’t seem to be a lot of test class talent coming through bar perhaps Thomas Ahern, Edwin Edogbo, and Brian Gleeson.

 Ulster suffered their third shellacking in a row, admittedly against strong teams, but could be struggling for confidence for the rest of the season following a shambolic second half against Leicester.
 Scott Wilson is one to watch, however, if he can continue on his current upward trajectory, with Nick Timoney and Cormac Izuchukwu continuing their good run of form.
 A win against fellow strugglers, Exeter, could give them a new lease of life in the Challenge Cup – a competition perhaps more in line with their current standard.